shahob-atm/ielts-platform/README.md

 - JPA/Hibernate
 - PostgreSQL/MySQL
 - Lombok
-- Swagger/OpenAPI (документация)
+- Swagger/OpenAPI (documentation)
-- Email/SMS-интеграция
+- Email/SMS integration

 ---

-> ⚠️ **Внимание: данный проект находится в активной разработке. Возможны существенные изменения в функциональности и
-> архитектуре. Используйте только для ознакомления или тестирования.**

-**IELTS Platform** — ваш надёжный инструмент для эффективной подготовки к IELTS!
+> ⚠️ **Note: This project is under active development.
+Major changes in functionality and architecture are possible.
+Use for familiarization or testing purposes only.**

+**IELTS Platform** — your reliable tool for efficient IELTS preparation!